davy7125/polyphone/en/development/building-polyphone-for-ubuntu.md

 In the root directory of the project, open a terminal and build Polyphone by running the following command:

 ```
-qmake && make
+qmake polyphone.pro PREFIX=/usr && make
 ```

 An executable file :file:`polyphone` in the directory :file:`RELEASE` should then appear if everything went right.

-In the case where libraries such as RtMidi, Stk, QCustomPlot are missing or are not in a compatible version in your distribution, you can edit the :file:`.pro` file to use local copies of them.
+In the case where libraries such as :program:`RtMidi`, :program:`Stk`, :program:`QCustomPlot` are missing or are not in a compatible version in your distribution, you can edit the :file:`.pro` file to use local copies of them.
 To do this, uncomment the corresponding lines.
 For instance

 ```